Thread Brow Lift in Scottsdale, AZ 85260

 Thread Brow Lift Results — What to Expect

-The outcome continues to develop over three to six months as collagen builds.
-Most patients describe it as a subtle but meaningful improvement: the brow sits higher, the upper lid looks less heavy, and the expression appears rested rather than fatigued.
+You see apparent brow elevation right after the procedure.
+The outcome continues to develop over three to six months as collagen builds: the brow sits higher, the upper lid looks less heavy, and the expression appears rested rather than fatigued.
+Results typically last 12 to 18 months; patients with stronger skin elasticity, healthier tissue quality, and lower repetitive facial strain may maintain results longer.
+The procedure can be repeated when results fade — most patients schedule annual maintenance.

 Day 1Immediate Lifting Effect